kaelzhang/node-typo/README.md

 # Typo
-> Make typography beautiful in stdout
+> Make typography beautiful in command-line.

 A formated stdout tool and parser which [cortex](https://github.com/kaelzhang/cortex) uses.